-Originator, sponsor and SSPE may use the service of an authorised third party to verify whether a securitisation complies with the STS criteria.
+Each originators, sponsors and SSPEs may use the service of an authorised third party to verify whether a securitisation complies with the STS criteria.
 However, the use of such service shall under no circumstances affect the liability of the originator, sponsor and SSPE in respect of their legal obligations under the Regulation nor the due-diligence obligations imposed on institutional investors.
 Third parties undertaking to offer this kind of verification undergo a thorough licensing process and are supervised by ESMA.
-Currently, STS Verification International GmbH and Prime Collateralised Securities (PCS) UK Limited have acted as third party verification agents for STS structures.